11 Different Types of Herons in Maryland

 Despite living mostly solitary lives during non-breeding seasons, they form colonies during the breeding season to defend territorial boundaries.

-Despite their prehistoric appearance, American Bitterns are listed as the least concerned, with an estimate of between 190 000 – 540 000 individual birds still living across North America today!
+Despite their prehistoric appearance, American Bitterns are listed as the least concerned, with an estimated 190 000 – 540 000 individual birds still living across North America today!

 3. Yellow-crowned Night Heron